RightsandWrongsgit/ARMTEC/modules/entityref.md

 `composer require drupal/block_visibility_groups`<br>
 `drush en block_visibility_groups`

+### Rabbit Hole module

+This one sounds odd.
+But what you need to think about is that almost all the other linking and referencing of entities what we are showing is about expanding access to one part from from another; e.g. a block within a node.
+What if you want to limit rather than expand access?
+An example might be that you have a slideshow you have developed as a content type but you don't want to let me click on the individual slide images as they come up and get to them; you just want them to see the slideshow itself.
+You want the [Rabbit Hole module](https://www.youtube.com/watch?v=EkLS1hlLFnI) to bring this enhanced level of control; if they do click on it and you don't want it to do the normal thing, what do you want it to do?
+Do a redirect, send a warning, etc.

 ## Add Another module
 #### Sort of speed copy another replication of a node